UXARRAY/uxarray/docs/contributing.rst

 3.4.
 Install and Setup Pre-commit Hooks
 ---------------------------------------

-Pre-commit hooks are useful for identifying simple issues before submission to code review (i.e. in your local before commits are processed).
-You specify a list of hooks you want (this list has already been specified for UXarray in the `.pre-commit-config.yaml <https://github.com/UXARRAY/uxarray/blob/main/.pre-commit-config.yaml>`_ file), and install pre-commit as described below.
+Pre-commit hooks are useful for identifying simple issues with the code format before submission to code review (i.e. in your local before commits are processed).
+You specify a list of hooks you want (this list has already been specified for UXarray in the `.pre-commit-config.yaml <https://github.com/UXARRAY/uxarray/blob/main/.pre-commit-config.yaml>`_ file, so there is no action needed), and install pre-commit as described below.
 Pre-commit manages the installation and execution of the hooks specified.

 Hooks are run on every commit to automatically point out issues in code formatting such as the number of characters in each line, missing semicolons, trailing whitespace, debug